 2022: Open Gardens

 As well as the Hidden Gardens, Hadleigh has a lively High Street with a range of interesting local shops (for some of these, see our Sponsors page.)
 Most of these are in Grade 2 listed buildings, some with fine examples of East Anglian pargetting.
 St Mary's Church reflects the success of Hadleigh's mediaeval wool trade, and the timber-framed Guildhall nearby is Grade 1 listed, tracing its history back to the 15th Century.
 There is a very fine cricket pitch, and a circular walk with a fine mediaeval bridge across the River Brett.
 Lunches and teas are available in the Church, and refreshments in some of the gardens, as well as in the pubs, coffee shops, and restaurants in the town.
-So there is much to see and do as well as visit the gardens.
+So there was much to see and do as well as visit the gardens.

-All proceeds go the the Friends of St Mary's Church, to help with restoration of the church buildings.
+Proceeds from Hidden Gardens go the the Friends of St Mary's Church, to help with restoration of the church buildings.